walker84837/kitlang-rs/README.md

 - Standard library:
   * [ ] Develop a standard library using as much Kit code as possible
   * [ ] Zero-cost abstractions (if possible)

+## Completed Features

+The following features have been implemented:

+- Basic compiler infrastructure:
+  * Add linking flags for compatibility with C libraries
+  * Implement meaningful error messages instead of panics

+- Compiler CLI
+  * Display elapsed compilation time for performance monitoring

 ## Licensing